German for Beginners Guide

 This structure feels strange initially but becomes natural later.

-Common German Verbs Beginners Must Learn
+Common German Verbs Beginners must Learn

 Sein (To Be)